dell/csm-docs/content/v3/csidriver/features/powermax.md

 ## Volume expansion

 Starting in v1.4, the CSI PowerMax driver supports the expansion of Persistent Volumes (PVs).
 This expansion is done online, which is when the PVC is attached to any node.

->Note: This feature is not supported for replicated volumes.

 To use this feature, enable in `values.yaml`